globalcitizen/2019-wuhan-coronavirus-data/README.md

 We translate some Chinese and English information ([toponyms]() or geographic region names) in to a known format by matching against a [static database file for countries](country-codes.csv) and a [similar file for regions in or near China](greater-china-region-names.csv).

-We then store the data in various formats, mostly [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and [JSON](https://en.wikipedia.org/wiki/JSON).
+We then store the data in various formats, mostly [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) and [JSON](https://en.wikipedia.org/wiki/JSON), which are [timestamped](https://en.wikipedia.org/wiki/Timestamp) in a [most to least significance](https://en.wikipedia.org/wiki/Significant_figures#In_computing) format, inspired by the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard, to aid in [sorting](https://en.wikipedia.org/wiki/Sorting_algorithm).

 ### Do something with it

-Finally, we interpret the data in two stages.
+Finally, we further interpret and process the data in two stages.

 #### Static image generation